 On the night of 1–2 February 1922, Taylor was shot dead in his bungalow in downtown Los Angeles by an unknown assailant, at close quarters and with the gun pointing upwards (suggesting an inexperienced killer shorter than Taylor, possibly a woman).
 The case has provoked widespread speculation ever since, the most favoured theories of the perpetrator's identity being: a spurned Mary Miles Minter; her possessive mother Charlotte Shelby, allegedly fearful that a marriage might deprive her of control over her daughter's money; drug dealers antagonised by Taylor's hostility to their activities among film personnel, including Normand; Taylor's former valet and secretary, Edward Sands, who, after embezzling some of Taylor's money, had burgled his bungalow, pawning the stolen goods under the name William Deane Tanner, and sending the pawn tickets to Taylor accompanied by facetious messages.

-The handling of the case was complicated by an incompetent (and possibly corrupt) investigation by the police and legal authorities, by studio attempts to manage the bad publicity (for example, a studio employee removed numerous letters from Taylor's bungalow and destroyed them, claiming he was protecting the reputation of a married woman who had been one of Taylor's lovers), and by a flood of wild rumours (such as claims that Taylor had been killed by Irish nationalists, or by an oriental homosexual drug cult of which he had supposedly been a member).
+The handling of the case was complicated by an incompetent (and possibly corrupt) investigation by the police and legal authorities, by studio attempts to manage the bad publicity (for example, a studio employee removed numerous letters from Taylor's bungalow and destroyed them, claiming he was protecting the reputation of a married woman who had been one of Taylor's lovers), and by a flood of wild rumours (such as claims that Taylor had been killed by Irish nationalists, or by a gay drug cult of which he had supposedly been a member).

 The Taylor murder attracted a wave of newspaper publicity and speculation across North America, focusing on the real and imagined debaucheries of Hollywood in general, and Taylor and his associates in particular.
 The careers of Minter (who retired soon afterwards to live off real-estate investments) and Normand were damaged; the fact that Taylor (who regarded himself as Normand's intellectual mentor) had given her books by the notoriously godless Freud and Nietzsche at their last meeting attracted indignant comment in the Hearst press.
 The scandal fed into the existing furore surrounding the trials of the popular film comedian Fatty Arbuckle for allegedly raping and murdering an actress, and reinforced the calls for censorship that stimulated the creation of the 'Hays office'.
 (Ironically, as president of the Motion Picture Directors' Association, Taylor had regularly issued statements declaring that censorship was undesirable and unnecessary since Hollywood was getting its own house in order.)